observaInc/cordova-plugin-video-editor-old/README.md

 After looking at an article on [How Vine Satisfied Its Need for Speed](http://www.technologyreview.com/view/510511/how-vine-satisfies-its-need-for-speed/), it was clear Cordova/Phonegap needed a way to modify videos to be faster for app's that need that speed.

-This plugin will address those concerns, hopefully.
+This plugin will address those concerns.

 ## Installation
 ```